 The Province of St. Anthony of Padua was founded in 1906, in order to more effectively provide pastoral care for the large number of Polish immigrants who had begun to arrive to the United States during the previous decades.
-This new province, headquartered at Baltimore, would also help to stave off the terrible rift between the Church and those Poles who were leaving to join the new “Polish National Catholic Church.”
+This new province, headquartered at Baltimore, Md., would also help to stave off the terrible rift between the Church and those Poles who were leaving to join the new “Polish National Catholic Church.”
 Although the Conventual friars were not able to settle the division completely, they were able to catechize well enough to welcome many back into the fold.

 An Expansion of Conventual Heritage

-In the intervening years of continued immigration, the Depression and World Wars, the friars ministered at many secondary schools as teachers and administrators; they served as military, university, prison, and hospital chaplains; they established printing presses and founded several publications.
+In the intervening years of continued immigration, the Depression and World Wars, the friars ministered at many secondary schools as teachers and administrators.
+They served as military, university, prison, and hospital chaplains, established printing presses and founded several publications.
 The friars have been pastoral and substance abuse counselors, itinerant preachers, directors of retreat centers, art’s colonies, and the sponsors of a radio station.
 They have ministered in AIDS hospices and homeless shelters.
 They have constructed housing for the handicapped, founded a network of international shelters for youth and runaways, have co-sponsored a Franciscan NGO Office (non-governmental organization) at the United Nations, and have even initiated a wine making venture, as well as a bakery to help fund an inner city food pantry.

-The changes in American society in the 1960s and ’70s saw changes in ministry focus for the friars.
-As the assimilation of Polish immigrants had been virtually accomplished, there was less need for Polish ethnic ministry; the once expanding field of Catholic high school ministry also began to contract.
-Accordingly, the Province’s ministry focus changed, with an evangelization effort in Ghana, West Africa, and increased attention to the growing needs of the southeastern United States.
+The changes in American society in the 1960s and 1970s saw changes in ministry focus for the friars.
+As the assimilation of Polish immigrants had been virtually accomplished, there was less need for Polish ethnic ministry.
+The once expanding field of Catholic high school ministry also began to contract.
+Accordingly, the province’s ministry focus changed, with an evangelization effort in Ghana, West Africa, and increased attention to the growing needs of the southeastern United States.
 While continuing to serve pastoral and parochial needs in ministry, commitments to specialized domestic evangelization and service were initiated with the establishment of campus ministries, a shelter for run-away youth, a lay ministry formation program, and the founding of The Companions of St. Anthony, providing spiritual support while fostering a continuing devotion to St. Anthony by means of providing spiritual resources, prayers books, novenas, chaplets and other forms of personal devotion to thousands of American Catholics.